MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/ios.md

 var enabled = MSPush.isEnabled()
 ```

-## Disable automatic forwarding of application delegate's methods to Mobile Center services
+## Disable automatic forwarding of application delegate's methods to App Center services

-Mobile Center uses swizzling to automatically forward your application delegate's methods to Mobile Center services to improve SDK integration.
+App Center uses swizzling to automatically forward your application delegate's methods to App Center services to improve SDK integration.
 There is a possibility of conflicts with other third party libraries or the application delegate itself.
-In this case, you might want to disable the Mobile Center application delegate forwarding for all Mobile Center services by following the steps below:
+In this case, you might want to disable the App Center application delegate forwarding for all App Center services by following the steps below:

 1. Open your **Info.plist file**.
 2. Add `MobileCenterAppDelegateForwarderEnabled` key and set the value to `0`.
-This will disable application delegate forwarding for all Mobile Center services.
+This will disable application delegate forwarding for all App Center services.
 3. Implement the callbacks to register push notifications

     Implement the `application:didRegisterForRemoteNotificationsWithDeviceToken:` callback and the `application:didFailToRegisterForRemoteNotificationsWithError:` callback in your `AppDelegate` to register for Push notifications.